illumiolabs/illumio-guard-duty-shield/README.md

 **Project Description**

-This repo provides an AWS Lambda function designed to monitor AWS GuardDuty for malicious IPs, and import them into an Illumio PCE IP list.
+This repo provides an AWS Lambda Function designed to monitor AWS GuardDuty for malicious IPs, and import them into an Illumio PCE IP list.
 This allows Illumio customers to prevent malicious IPs and domains from accessing AWS-hosted applications by using threat intel from GuardDuty findings to